pcdshub/mfx/README.md

 ```
 Open  http://127.0.0.1:8000/ in your browser and you should see the MFX docs homepage.
 As you edit `mkdocs.yml` or files in the `docs` directory, the server should automatically load and build the changes in your browser.

 Once your satisfied with the documents, you can push the changes to the MFX `documentation` branch.
+The build process is trigger when changes are pushed to the `documentation branch` so you should be able to see them after a few minutes.